Mother’s Day is fast approaching and this year it’s going to be one like no other due to COVID-19.

 Which essential oils should you use?
 Well, Mum’s favourite blends of course!

-If you’re looking for suggestions then my tip is to find a diffuser blend Mum likes and then scale up the number of drops of essential oils to fit this recipe.
+If you’re looking for suggestions then my tip is to find a diffuser blend Mum likes and then safely dilute it with a carrier oil to fit this recipe.

 You can find some Mother’s Day essential oil blend suggestions here.

 To increase the storage longevity of your essential oil project, do not use water from the tap in the recipe.
 This can lead to mould growth.
 Instead I recommend distilled, de-mineralized, or water that has been boiled and then cooled.
 Alternatively rose water (also available from the supermarket) is a great idea (and will add to the beautiful scent of your bath salt cakes).